Nick Pratto Player Props: Royals vs. Angels

-Nick Pratto -- with an on-base percentage of .262 in his past 10 games, 100 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Patrick Sandoval on the hill, on June 16 at 8:10 PM ET.
+Nick Pratto -- with a slugging percentage of .368 in his past 10 games (including no home runs) -- will be in action for the Kansas City Royals against the Los Angeles Angels, with Griffin Canning on the hill, on June 17 at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Reds.

 Nick Pratto Game Info & Props vs. the Angels